dostulataa/software-map-visualizer/README.md

 localhost:8080
 ```

-You can then chose the algorithm that is used for the visualization in the dropdown menu.
+You can then choose the algorithm that is used for the visualization in the dropdown menu.

-When you click on a node its name and attributes are displayed.
+When you click a node its name and attributes are displayed.

 To change the attribute by which the nodes are scaled you can change the global value 'attribute' in src/index.ts.